oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

  - "USER_MAIL_NOTIFICATION" : user mail notification cannot be performed.
  - "USER_EXEC_NOTIFICATION_ERROR" : user script execution notification cannot
    be performed.
- - "BIPBIP_BAD_JOBID" : error when retriving informations about a running job.
+ - "BIPBIP_BAD_JOBID" : error when retrieving informations about a running job.
  - "BIPBIP_CHALLENGE" : OAR is configured to detach jobs when they are launched on compute nodes and the job return a bad challenge number.
  - "RESUBMIT_JOB_AUTOMATICALLY" : the job was automatically resubmitted.
  - "WALLTIME" : the job reached its walltime.
- - "REDUCE_RESERVATION_WALLTIME" : the reservation job was shrinked.
+ - "REDUCE_RESERVATION_WALLTIME" : the reservation job was shrunk.
  - "SSH_TRANSFER_TIMEOUT" : node OAR part script was too long to transfer.
  - "BAD_HASHTABLE_DUMP" : OAR transfered a bad hashtable.
  - "LAUNCHING_OAREXEC_TIMEOUT" : oarexec was too long to initialize itself.